 Automatic Generation of Maintenance Formulas for Instrumentation Relations.
 In his thesis, Hesse gives hand-specified relation-maintenance formulas for a collection of relations that are used for maintaining a spanning-forest representation of possibly-cyclic linked lists.
 Instead of specifying relation-maintenance formulas by hand, we rely on finite differencing, as described in previous sections of this paper, to generate maintenance formulas for all instrumentation relations.
-Finite-differencing-generated maintenance formulas have been effective in maintaining all relations defined via first-order-logic formulas, i.e., all relations of Fig. 32 except sfp_n .
-Additionally, under certain conditions, finite-differencing-generated maintenance formulas have been effective in maintaining relations defined via the reflexive transitive closure of binary relations.
+Finite-differencing-generated maintenance formulas have been effective in maintaining all relations defined via first-order-logic formulas, i.e., all relations of Fig. 28 except sfp_n .
+Additionally, under certain conditions, finite-differencing-generated maintenance formulas have been effective in the reflexive transitive closure of binary relations.
 Two conditions are necessary for this technique to be applicable for maintaining relation sfp_n :

 Graph-shape condition.
 The graph defined by sfe_n must be acyclic or tree-shaped.
 Unit-size-change condition.
-Each program statement must only change the graph of n edges by adding a single edge or deleting a single edge (but not both).
+Each program statement must only change the graph